Keeping children safe in education is our priority.

 We also make sure that any volunteer or visitor to school – which includes the staff who run our after school clubs – visits the School office to sign in and read the school information sheet on safeguarding.
 Volunteers and visitors are not left unsupervised with children at any time unless they are regular volunteers who have completed a DBS check.
 As a parent, if you would like to know more about volunteering, please come into the School Office

 Here is a link to find out more about Volunteering In School .

-Ensuring that the school site is safe and risk assessed is the responsibility of our Business Manager.
+Ensuring that the school site is safe and risk assessed is the responsibility of our School Office Manager.
 We have a comprehensive Health and Safety policy to ensure that our premises are safe for all.
 This includes undertaking risk assessments for all school activities (including Friends events) and trips, as well as for aspects of the site.

 Staff with key safeguarding responsibilities

-- Our designated Child Protection and Safeguarding Officer is Head teacher, Carol O’Brien.
+- Our designated Child Protection and Safeguarding Lead is Head teacher, Carol O’Brien.

 - Our School Office Manager, Penny Kirkley, is responsible for all aspects of site health and safety along side the Head teacher and our Site manager, Colin Saunders.

-If you or anyone you know has been affected by the recent news about safeguarding children in sport, the NSPCC have set up a football helpline on 0800 023 2642.
+If you or anyone you know has been affected by the news about safeguarding children in sport, the NSPCC have set up a football helpline on 0800 023 2642.
 It is free, 24 hrs and completely confidential.

 USEFUL INFORMATION FOR PARENTS